Mindful Moment: Redistributing the Mental Load In Your Relationship

 7. Remember, this is a journey:

 Redistributing the mental load is an ongoing process, not a one-time fix.
 Be patient with yourselves and each other, and make adjustments as needed.
+Couples struggling to maintain this balance may discover that online therapy for couples is a valuable resource for staying aligned and addressing emerging challenges before they grow.

 The mental load goes beyond physical chores and errands.
 It's the constant mental juggling act of anticipating needs, remembering details, and keeping the wheels of daily life turning smoothly.
 This can include: